 Do not underestimate your responsibility in accidents occurring during official trials before the verification of the boats and the various documents required.
 Only verification will make it possible for you to be sure that the driver is insured properly.

 205.10 - TECHNICAL PROTECTION

-It is forbidden to start the motor with the propeller rotating in the air, except when the boat is launched immediately.
+It is forbidden to start the engine with any items on the propeller shaft, except in the following case.